avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 -  The sequence of the *Mycobacterium leprae* DnaA protein
 -  The genome sequence of *Trypanosoma cruzi*

-Say for example that you want to find all high-quality human nucleotide sequences associated with malaria.
+Say for example that you want to find all high-quality nucleotide sequences associated with malaria.
 Firstly, to find all nucleotide sequences associated with malaria, follow these
 steps: